 A wonderful, healthy sundal, simple and spicy, it is delicious no matter how you serve it.
 I always associate Sundal with Festivals, so they make me happy at any time of the year.

-You might also like to try Mung Sprouts Sundal, Sprouted White Pea Sundal, Sprouted Green Gram Sundal, and Masoor Dal Sprouts Sundal.
+You might also like to try Black Gram Sprouts Sundal, Sprouted White Pea Sundal, Sprouted Green Gram Sundal, and Masoor Dal Sprouts Sundal.
 Also explore Sweet Corn Sundal, Adzuki Bean Sundal, Sprouted Green Gram Sundal, and White Pea Sundal.
 Or you can make a sundal with du Puy Lentils or some mung dal, equally as delicious.

 Mung Sprout Sundal